awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1177.md

 +  Bug \#16208542: Drop index on a foreign key column leads to missing table\.
 +  Bug \#76349: memory leak in add\_derived\_key\(\)\.
 +  Bug \#16862316: For partitioned tables, queries could return different results depending on whether Index Merge was used\.
-+  Bug \#17588348: Queries using the index\_merge optimization \(see [Index Merge Optimization](https://dev.mysql.com/doc/refman/5.6/en/index-merge-optimization.html)\) could return invalid results when run against tables that were partitioned by HASH\.
++  Bug \#17588348: Queries using the index\_merge optimization \(see [Index merge optimization](https://dev.mysql.com/doc/refman/5.6/en/index-merge-optimization.html)\) could return invalid results when run against tables that were partitioned by HASH\.